Resourcing

 Unplanned leave can throw off project timelines and impact your business.
-This guide shows how to handle it effectively, so your team stays on track and clients stay happy.
+This guide shows how to use resource management software to handle it effectively, so your team stays on track and clients stay happy.

-In professional services and project management, the ability to deliver work on time will majorly influence your firm’s level of success.
+In professional services resource management, the ability to deliver work on time will make or break your firm’s success.

 Unscheduled absences are just one cause of derailed projects, and they’re a common reason why deadlines are missed.
 As a business leader, your approach to managing unplanned leave is twofold: